Overview

 Note: These fees must be paid by the employer and cannot be passed on to the visa applicant.

-To discover whether you are eligible to sponsor a worker for a Temporary Skill Shortage (TSS) (Subclass 482) visa or to apply yourself, we invite you to book a consultation with one of our expert migration lawyers.
+To discover whether you are eligible to sponsor a worker for a Temporary Skills in Demand (SID) (Subclass 482) visa or to apply yourself, we invite you to book a consultation with one of our expert migration lawyers.

 Speak to an Expert